 NASDAQ Marketplace Rule 5550(a)(2) requires that, for continued listing on the exchange, we must maintain a minimum bid price of \$1 per share.
 Should the price of our stock close below \$1 per share for 30 consecutive business days we will have 180 days to bring the price per share up above \$1.
-As of March 30, 2019 our stock has closed below \$1 per share for 8 consecutive business days.
+As of June 29, 2019 our stock has closed below \$1 per share for 73 consecutive business days.
+If we are not able to regain compliance before November 4, 2019, we may be eligible for an additional 180 days provided we meet other listing requirements.
 To the extent that we are unable to stay in compliance with the relevant NASDAQ bid price listing rule, there is a risk that our common stock may be delisted from NASDAQ, which would adversely impact liquidity of our common stock and potentially result in even lower bid process for our common stock.